 Brainstorm a list of terms and ideas that fit in with a certain theme and then see how you may be able to weave them into a well-thought-out summary of your love and vows for the future.
 As with all our suggestions of vows for him on this list, we encourage you to read through the vows in front of a close friend or family member prior to your wedding day.
 Have them provide their feedback to ensure everything is interpreted as you had intended.

-As you jot down these questions and answers see what path you are lead down.
-Can you draw inspiration from this exercise to help draft vows that are sourced from your heart?
+As you jot down these questions and answers, see what path you are led down.
+Can you draw inspiration from this exercise to help draft groom vows that are sourced from your heart?

-Quote the Greats: If you have hit a creative wall, it may be time to reference some of your idols from the past.
-Search through quotes from some of your favorite writers, poets, songwriters, or historic figures to get inspiration to compose your vows.
-Here is just a small collection of some inspiring quotes about love.
+Quote the Greats: If you have hit a creative wall, it may be time to reference some of your idols.
+Search through quotes from some of your favorite writers, poets, songwriters, or historic figures to get inspiration to compose your men’s wedding vows.
+Here is just a small collection of some inspiring quotes about love to help you craft your personalized wedding vows for him.
 We encourage you to perform your own research!